 About 90% of the time plantar fasciitis will take care of itself within six months to a year with conservative treatment.

-• Most often treatment with heat, ice, and rest combined with physical therapy will correct the condition (Plantar fasciitis: How best to treat?
+- Most often treatment with heat, ice, and rest combined with physical therapy will correct the condition (Plantar fasciitis: How best to treat?
 2013).
-The physical therapy may Sonic-Shockwave-Therapy-ESWT-for-chronic-heel-pain-389408_imageconsist of exercise for strengthening and stretching the gastrocnemius muscles and stretching the Achilles tendons.
+The physical therapy may consist of exercise for strengthening and stretching the gastrocnemius muscles and stretching the Achilles tendons.
 For persons that are overweight, losing weight to take the stress off of the foot is beneficial for recovery.
 NSAIDS such as aspirin or ibuprofen may be used temporarily to reduce inflammation.

-• In some cases corticosteroid injections may be used to relieve pain during therapy but there is risk involved.
+- In some cases corticosteroid injections may be used to relieve pain during therapy but there is risk involved.
 There are very slight risks of rupture of the plantar fascia, infection at the injection site, and plantar fat pad atrophy.
 For cases unresponsive to other nonsurgical procedures often PRP, stem cell injections or extracorporeal shockwave therapy may be used (Platelet-Rich Plasma Efficacy Versus Corticosteroid Injection Treatment for Chronic Severe Plantar Fasciitis 2014).

-• Extracorporeal shockwave therapy (ESWT) is an outpatient procedure that usually takes about thirty minutes.
+- Extracorporeal shockwave therapy (ESWT) is an outpatient procedure that usually takes about thirty minutes.
 It is a non-invasive procedure performed without anesthesia that utilizes electrotherapy directly on the plantar fascia (Low-Level Laser Therapy for the Treatment of Chronic Plantar Fasciitis: A Prospective Study 2014).

-• Another non-surgical procedure that may be used in the treatment of plantar fasciitis is prescription pain creams, which is the application of customized creams onto the plantar fascia area.
+- Another non-surgical procedure that may be used in the treatment of plantar fasciitis is prescription pain creams, which is the application of customized creams onto the plantar fascia area.

 Surgical Treatment of plantar fasciitis

-However, if non-surgical forms of treatment fail it may be necessary to have a plantar fasciotomy, which is a surgical procedure that utilizes ultrasound to disrupt the fibrous tissue of logo9the plantar fascia intended to allow more area for the inflamed tissue.
+However, if non-surgical forms of treatment fail it may be necessary to have a plantar fasciotomy, which is a surgical procedure that utilizes ultrasound to disrupt the fibrous tissue of the plantar fascia intended to allow more area for the inflamed tissue.
 This procedure has some risks involved including injury of the nerve, infection, ruptured tissue, and failure to improve the condition.

 Some patients respond better to the treatments that others and you should discuss with your physician the best course of action for you.
 Surgery is necessary less than 5% of the time.